 Peer Parent Mentor Program

-Parents who have children with disabilities, chronic illnesses or other special health care needs find out about their child’s condition in many different ways and at many different times.
+Parents who have children and adults with disabilities, chronic and mental health conditions and other health care needs find out about their child’s condition in many different ways and at many different times.
 However, they all experience the same emotions, in varying degrees, to the news.
 Parents feel isolated and overwhelmed with a mixture of shock, panic, denial, fear, guilt, sadness, depression, anger, and anxiety.

 Having a child with special health care needs sets parents on a different journey than the one that was originally expected.
 Fortunately, many parents have “gone before” and can be a source of strength, hope, direction, and help.
 Peer support is the heart of Texas Parent to Parent’s (TxP2P) service to parents so that a parent never need feel alone or isolated again.
 (See research on this support model.)